 It also sets out the steps that will be taken to resolve your concerns.

-WHAT KINDS OF GRIEVANCES CAN I RAISE?
+WHAT KINDS OF GRIEVANCES CAN I FILE?

-You can raise a grievance with Sakhalin Energy if you believe the Sakhalin-2 project implementation has a detrimental impact on the community, the environment or on quality of your life.
+You can make a grievance if you believe the Sakhalin-2 project implementation has a negative impact on the community, the environment or on quality of your life.